'But Seriously,' Tennis Great John McEnroe Says He's Seeking 'Inner Peace'

 Garcia-Navarro: Many people over the years, including, we should mention Donald Trump, the President, wanted you to play her, and you seemed to have at least thought about it.

 McEnroe: Well I've thought about it.
 I didn't really want to do it, personally.
 I don't know, people always seemed — I would say why don't they go ask Roger Federer?
 Or someone, you know they added the old fart that's you know 25 years over the hill.
 And I think I can still play and I think I could still — I mean my kids don't think I can beat her anymore.
-Maybe I should get her now because she's pregnant, but the truth is that I think that sometimes —I don't know why in tennis, I get it's that one battle of the sexes when Bobby Riggs played Billy Jean.
+Maybe I should get her now because she's pregnant, but the truth is that I think that sometimes —I don't know why in tennis, I get it's that one battle of the sexes when Bobby Riggs played Billie Jean.

-Garcia-Navarro: Billy Jean one of the most famous, iconic and most watched, I think tennis matches at the time.
+Garcia-Navarro: Billie Jean one of the most famous, iconic and most watched, I think tennis matches at the time.

 McEnroe: Yeah, it was no question.
-I think there was the most, the biggest attendance at the Houston Astrodome, and it was great that Billy Jean did that but...OK, but that doesn't mean, talk about other sports.
+I think there was the most, the biggest attendance at the Houston Astrodome, and it was great that Billie Jean did that but...OK, but that doesn't mean, talk about other sports.
 If you go look at the times, for example, of the world's fastest females — and you know maybe it will change!
 You know my daughter, one the things she says is 'You're a feminist, Dad.'
 OK.
 I started with two boys, I got four girls now and I'm all for it and I'm trying to just get with it and figure it out.

 Garcia-Navarro: So, you're a feminist.

-Note: A previous version of this digital story misspelled the name of tennis great Billie Jean King.